-- For the first 2-4 days, patients should be advised that lifting (greater than 5 kg or 10 lbs), bending, or twisting should be avoided to allow for the system to heal. - For the first month, patients should moderate lifting and avoid activities requiring excessive twisting or stretching, that may put undue stress on the implanted components of the neurostimulation system. - Patients should be encouraged to increase activity after the first month, including exercise and physical therapy as needed.
-However, in general patients should be advised to avoid strenuous activities that include sudden, excessive, or repetitive bending, twisting, bouncing, or stretching that may result in stress on the leads which could result in migration or fracture.
-Very strenuous, high force activities such as chopping wood, rowing, heavyweight lifting, wrestling, etc. should generally be avoided with the ReActiv8 system.
+- Patients should be advised to avoid activities requiring excessive twisting or stretching, that may put undue stress on the implanted components of the neurostimulation system for the first few weeks after implant. - Patients should be advised to avoid activities that include sudden, excessive, or repetitive bending, twisting, bouncing, or stretching that may result in stress on the leads which could result in migration or fracture.
 This can result in loss of stimulation, intermittent stimulation, stimulation at the fracture site, and additional surgery. - During stimulation, patients should be advised to not operate potentially dangerous equipment, such as power tools, automobiles, or other motor vehicles, to not climb ladders or participate in other activities where postural change or an abrupt movement could alter the perception of stimulation intensity and cause the patient to fall or lose control of equipment or vehicles or injure others. - Component manipulation by the patient (Twiddler's syndrome) Patients should be advised to avoid manipulating or rubbing the ReActiv8 through the skin.
 Manipulation may cause component damage, lead dislodgement, skin erosion, infection. - Scuba diving or hyperbaric chambers Patients should not dive below 5 meters (16 feet) of water or enter hyperbaric chambers above 1.48 atmospheres absolute (ATA).
 Pressures below 5 meters (16 feet) of water (or above 1.48 ATA) could damage the ReActiv8 IPG.
 Before diving or using a hyperbaric chamber, patients should discuss the effects of high pressure with their physician. - Skydiving, skiing, or hiking in the mountains High altitudes should not affect the ReActiv8 system; however, the patient should consider the movements involved in any planned activity and avoid putting undue stress on the implanted system. - Areas with Protective Signs Patients should not enter areas protected by warning notices prohibiting entry by people fitted with an implantable device such as a pacemaker.